medcomdk/MedComLandingPage/docs/index.md

 ## 3 Test and Certification

-Before using the implemented standard in production environment, it must be tested and certified by MedCom.
+Before using the implemented standard in production environment, it must be tested and certified by MedCom to ensure it fulfills the requirements.
+In addition to he usual <a href="https://www.medcom.dk/standarder/testcenter" target="_blank">MedCom test setup</a> with a selftest and live test, <a href="https://touchstone.aegis.net/touchstone/" target="_blank">TouchStone</a> is used as a tool to validate FHIR messages send in different use cases.

+### TouchStone

+TouchStone describes an infrastructure that allows for automated test against HL7 FHIR.
+For each FHIR standard MedCom will develope testsuits, which is helpfull to automatisize the testing.
+<a href="assets/documents/TouchStoneGettingStarted.md" target="_blank">To get started with TouchStone please take a look here.</a>

 ## 4 Governance

-OPdateringer, versionering,
+OPdateringer, versionering, change management

 ## 5 New to FHIR?

+The purpose of this section is to give a brief introduction to MedComs FHIR standards to people who have heard about FHIR or now a little who wants to know more. </br>
-[Fast Healthcare Interoperability Resources (FHIR&reg;&copy;)](https://www.hl7.org/fhir/) is developed by the international organization Health Level 7 (HL7) and is an open-source standard developed to exchange healthcare related information. <br>
+<a href="https://www.hl7.org/fhir/" target="_blank">Fast Healthcare Interoperability Resources (FHIR&reg;&copy;)</a> is developed by the international organization Health Level 7 (HL7) and is an open-source standard developed to exchange healthcare related information. <br>
-This introduction is amied for people with limited insigth into FHIR.
-First, the most common _FHIR-words_ are presented followed by a short introduction to a MedCom Implementation Guide (IG).

-### 2.1 Glossary
+### FHIR-glossary

-Below you'll find the most common words and associated descriptions used in FHIR-regi.
+In the table below you'll find the most common words and associated descriptions, and an example.
+These words all describes a fundamental feature in FHIR, and they make the foundation to understand FHIR, why they are presented initially.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}